 All sensitive data that Stripe processes are encrypted using AES-256, and the system is built so that even none of Stripe's internal servers can obtain card data in clear text.

-Stripe provides detailed instructions for configuring payments for web and mobile platforms.
+Stripe provides detailed instructions for Stripe mobile app integration and configuring payments for web and mobile platforms.
 That’s why we will not cover a lot of technical details here and describe the basic steps.
 But, in general, to accept the payments, you will need to:

 1. Create your Stripe account.
 After registering, you will need to set the initial information about your account, including account name, country, time zone and business details, public business name, support email, and phone number.